scpowers/pub2018superspike/README.md

 # AME 490: Directed Research

-This repository contains the code for my directed research (AME 490) project titled "Learning Evolution Operators of Partial Differential Equations with Spiking Neural Networks".
+This repository contains the code for my directed research project titled "Learning Evolution Operators of Partial Differential Equations with Spiking Neural Networks".
 It modifies the example code accompanying the following paper by Zenke and Ganguli:
 Zenke, F., and Ganguli, S. (2018).
 SuperSpike: Supervised Learning in Multilayer Spiking Neural Networks.
 Neural Computation 30, 1514–1541.
 URL: https://www.mitpressjournals.org/doi/abs/10.1162/neco_a_01086